Poikilos/postrecsort/README.md

 Sort files recovered by photorec, as comprehensively as possible.

 ## Primary Features
+- Remove images that are transparent.
+- Remove duplicate images by exact visual match.
 - Sort by extension into Documents, Pictures, Videos, and other directories ($HOME/Backup/unknown if unknown type).
 - Sort and rename music files to "Artist/Album/track title".